wateentaleb/Ball-Levitation-Apparatus/README.md

 The objective is to accurately control the vertical position of the ball inside the Ball Levitation Apparatus.
 Furthermore, the goal was to were to innovate to create a method or to implement a method to efficiency display data without compromising performance.
 Various methods were used to tackle the problems, and all will be illustrated and explained in the following report, there will also be a GIF shown below to demonstrate the result.

+## Project Overview
+In this project, the BL 2100 development board is used as the main controller of the system, the board is furthermore interfaced using a serial link to the Development Environment using the Dynamic C IDE to communicate with the apparatus and the demo board as shown in figure 2.
+Consequently, it is important to note that there are various moving and important parts needed to be used, this feature might be beneficial in decreasing the difficulty of implementing such systems.
+However, the communication between these devices is vast and will decrease performance due the transmission of data.
+There is a data lag caused due to the kernel having to spend time on tasks output or receive data while it should be analyzing the actual position of the ball.
+Furthermore, various strategies as shown in class and in the laboratories were used to increase reliability of this system.

+## Project Constraints
+Two demonstration modes have been required in the following project, the first being a variable input which needs to be able to accurately position the desired ball position from the potentiometer already in place in the DEMO board.
+The second being a step input which is used to set the desired ball position to zero, then half and finally at maximum elevation.
+In this implementation, the way that these two modes were switched between each other was with the press of a keyboard key.
+Pressing the “s” key onto the keyboard switched the system into a step input mode, while pressing the “v” key switched it into the variable input mode.
+As simple as it seems, this implementation caused problems, questions raised such as how often we should check for user keyboard input, knowing that checking frequently will greatly eradicate performance while not checking enough would cause a miss reading of the user input.
+Another factor that is important to note is key debouncing, and how to deal with such issues were the first problem tackled in our system.
+These resolutions will be explained later in the report.
+Firstly, a demonstration of how each mode was implemented will be discussed.

 ## Demonstration

 ![embedded](https://user-images.githubusercontent.com/16707828/74694929-15d3e380-51c0-11ea-88a1-2c25f69f68f2.gif)